Emergency Lights and Exit Signs

 Imagine being in a movie theater and the power goes out it’s pitch black inside.
 You have to find the exit with no source of light or cell phone flashlight, it sounds impossible.
 But now imagine the power goes out in that same theater, but this time, there are exit signs and emergency lights that illuminate the egress path.
 Finding the exit is easy.

 Exit and emergency lights are required and must be inspected on a regular basis.
 During a fire, these lights must be visible through smoke and must be seen by someone very low to the ground.
 When someone is crawling under smoke they need to be able to see the exit or emergency light.

 Emergency lights and exit signs should be inspected and tested monthly.
 During monthly testing, the light should be activated for 30 seconds to ensure that it is in good working order.
-They must also be inspected annual and during the annual inspection, the light must remain on for 60 minutes.
-If the bulbs are unable to remain lit during these test, the batteries should be replace.
+They must also be inspected annually and during the annual inspection, the light must remain on for 60 minutes.
+If the bulbs are unable to remain lit during these tests, the batteries should be replaced.

 If you have any questions about this topic or you would like City Fire to come out and inspect your exit or emergency lights, please give us a call at 973-560-1600.